 The overall size of an axe often makes it the least effective as a survival axe.

 The handles of hatchets are usually 10 to 13 inches long with a head between 1 and 2 lbs.
 Hatchets are traditionally used for outdoor activities and camping.
 They have shorter handles and lighter heads compared to a normal axe, this means that they cannot chop as efficiently but they’re much easier to pack around than their larger cousins.

 The tomahawk is roughly the same size as a hatchet, but typically has the lightest head and smallest cutting edge of the three.
 Unlike the hatchet, the traditional tomahawk is designed primarily as a weapon and a tool second.
 The size and shape of the head makes it more suited to fighting than it does chopping.
-This doesn’t mean that tomahawks cannot be used for cutting or chopping, it simply means that they will not be as efficient as most hatchets or axes.
+This doesn’t mean that tomahawks cannot be used for cutting or chopping, it simply means that they will not be as efficient as most other axes.

-What to Look for in a Survival Axe
+What to Look for in an Axe